 Christmas Eve at Berlin Cathedral

-On Christmas Eve, the cathedral is open to the public for a concert.
-Hushed masses make their way into the layers of pews and then the singing begins.
-Familiar carols like O Tannenbaum echo throughout and visitors know the true meaning of Gemütlichkeit.
+On Christmas Eve, the cathedral is open to the public for heavenly choir concerts.
+Hushed masses make their way through the rows of pews and then the singing begins.
+Familiar carols like "O Tannenbaum" (O Christmas Tree) echo throughout and visitors know the true meaning of gemütlichkeit.

 Dresden Christmas Market

-Dresden holds the oldest Christmas market in Germany, dating back to 1434.
+Dresden has the oldest Christmas market in Germany, dating back to 1434.
 Dresden's Christmas market is famous for having the world's biggest nutcracker and a huge Christmas pyramid, a 45-foot high wooden carousel with life-sized angels and scenes from the Nativity.

 If you arrive before Christmas Day, check out the Stollen Festival on December 5.
-An enormous Stollen (traditional Christmas cake) is presented, weighing 4 tons and measuring 13 feet in length.
+An enormous stollen (traditional Christmas cake) is presented, weighing 4 tons and measuring 13 feet in length.
 At any other time, just buy a normal-sized cake to enjoy yourself.

-This charming city gets has many lovely places to visit, including its traditional taverns, whered Rauchbiers will warm you from the inside.
+This charming city gets has many lovely places to visit, including its traditional taverns, Rauchbiers will warm you from the inside.
 Plan a visit to the cathedral and UNESCO World Heritage center in this "Franconian Rome".